 Etrian Odyssey III also introduced a New Game Plus mode, where players can start over the storyline with their leveled characters, equipment, and drawn maps.
 This allows players to see all the different endings without having to grind through the entire game again.
 New Game Plus returns in Etrian Odyssey IV, with all the quests, key items, and class unlocks reset, and the only equipment carried over are those equipped on the player's characters.

 Etrian Odyssey was first announced in 2006 in Famitsu, after being shown behind closed doors in E3 2006.
 The first game was led by Kazuya Niinou, but from the second game onwards, story writer Shigeo Komori took over as the lead of the franchise.
 The character art for the franchise is done by Japanese illustrator Yuji Himukai.
 For Etrian Odyssey IV, Daisuke Kanada took over as the game's director as Komori was busy with other projects that the time.
+The Untold games are directed by Komori again.

 The game was originally planned to be released as "Yggdrasil Labyrinth" worldwide, but was renamed to avoid confusion with Yggdra Union and Deep Labyrinth, both also published by Atlus USA in the year before.